What Do Girl Scouts Do?

 How can I become a Girl Scout volunteer?

 Contact your local Girl Scout Council.
-They’ll happily talk with you about volunteering.
+They’ll happily provide you with information about volunteering.

 Do I have to buy a uniform for my Girl Scout?